 Homocysteine is a naturally occurring amino acid (protein) found in the body.
 It is made during protein assimiliation during digestion.
 While homocysteine is always present in the body, it can cause problems if it is present in too high of an amount.
 Found in the blood stream, it is thought to be directly related to a variety of heart-related problems.

-Folic acid, helps to reduce the amount of homocysteine in the blood and as a result may help to reduce the risk of cardiovascular disease and is very powerful.
+Folic acid, helps to reduce the amount of homocysteine in the body and as a result may help to reduce the risk of cardiovascular disease and is very powerful.
 It is found mainly in green leafy vegetable, mushrooms, pulses, nuts, fruits and root vegetables.

 This is an antioxidant and is also a vital energy-releasing component and cardiac muscle strengthener.
 Levels of Co-Q10 in the system lesson due to old age, stress and illness; satin drugs reduce it further.
 Co-Q10 can be found in lean meat.